Cosmin2002Trusca/smart-survey/README.md

 ![Update worksheet and show statistics screenshot](images/update-worksheet-and-show-statistics-screenshot.png)

+## Testing

+To ensure the survey application functions correctly, I conducted comprehensive testing that included configuration verification, input validation, and data handling.
+The Google API credentials were confirmed to be correctly set up, and access to the appropriate Google Sheets document and worksheet was verified.
+Validation functions for names and answers were tested with various valid and invalid inputs to ensure robustness.
+Simulated user interactions confirmed accurate data collection and entry into the worksheet.
+Percentage calculations were manually cross-checked with sheet data to ensure accuracy.
+The script was also tested for error handling and resilience, ensuring it provided clear feedback and handled invalid inputs gracefully.
+Finally, end-to-end testing with multiple user entries confirmed the application's seamless and reliable performance.

+### Validator Testing

+No errors were returned when passing through the official [CI Python Linter](https://pep8ci.herokuapp.com/)

 ## Deployment

 - _The site was deployed to heroku. the steps to deploy are as follows:_